chowdhaj/Programming/Visual Basic/2D Graphics/README.md

    vibe. \
 ![Startup](img-graphics/Graphics-1.png)

-2. A simple line animation is *The Vortex*.
-Here it is done in red. \
+2. A simple line animation, which is *The Vortex*.
+Here it is done in red.
+   You can use the menu on the side to play any 2D animation you want. \
 ![First](img-graphics/Graphics-2.PNG)

 3. The background color can be changed.
 In this instance, it was changed from